 The guitarist, through my lessons, will discover how the same melodies can be played in different parts of the guitar and why we need to master such ability.

-In Module 2 we learn how to add our personal expression to a given melody.
+We learn how to add our personal expression to a given melody.
 We modify the melody to make it our own to tell our own story.
-We accomplish this by
+We accomplish this by:

 adding more notes